andyl/iora/README.md

 Bugmark Issue Oracle (`pronounced 'eye-ora'`)

-This gem interfaces with issue repositories, extracts issue data and emits a Bugmark-compatible hash.
+This gem interfaces with issue sources, extracts issue data and emits a Bugmark-compatible hash.

 ## Installation